paulbradish/awesome-digital-marketing/README.md

 - [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
 It unearths troves of data, in an effective and easy to use way.
 - [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
 - [Explain Paper](https://www.explainpaper.com/) - Use AI to paraphrase and summarize technical documents.
 This is really helpful during the research phase if you're not quite grasping a topic.
+- [Google Trends](https://trends.google.com/trends/) - Explore what the world is searching (on Google).
 - [People Also Ask](https://www.neuraltext.com/ai/people-also-ask) - Get dozens of popular questions your audience also asked and discover untapped content opportunities.
 ## Content Writing
 - [Copy.ai](https://www.copy.ai/) - AI-powered copywriter that generates high-quality copy for your business.
 This tool is great for generating ideas and/or breaking through inevitable writer blocks.